leandog/intelligent-engineering-with-ai/Class Setup/Participant Prerequisites.md

 ## Contact for Setup Issues

-If you have any issues or questions regarding setup, please reach out to Jeff Dunay at [jeff.dunay@leandogsoftware.com](mailto:jeff.dunay@leandogsoftware.com).
+If you have any issues or questions regarding setup, please reach out to Julias Shaw at [yoda@leandogsoftware.com](mailto:yoda@leandogsoftware.com).